-To the Board of Directors Vermont Community Foundation, Inc. and Affiliated Supporting Organizations Middlebury, Vermont
+To the Board of Directors Vermont Community Foundation, Inc., and Affiliated Supporting Organizations Middlebury, Vermont

-We have audited the consolidated financial statements of Vermont Community Foundation, Inc. and Affiliated Supporting Organizations as of and for the years ended December 31, 2016 and 2015, and our report thereon dated July 26, 2017, which expressed an unmodified opinion on those consolidated financial statements, appears on pages 1 and 2.
-Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole. the consolidating statements of activities - supplemental disclosure are presented for the purposes of additional analysis and are not a required part of the consolidated financial statements.
+We have audited the consolidated financial statements of Vermont Community Foundation, Inc., and Affiliated Supporting Organizations as of and for the years ended December 31, 2017 and 2016, and our report thereon dated November 7, 2018, which expressed an unmodified opinion on those consolidated financial statements, appears on pages 1 and 2.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The consolidating statements of activities - supplemental disclosure are presented for the purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.

-West Hartford, Connecticut July 26, 2017
+West Hartford, Connecticut November 7, 2018

-Blum, Stapino + Company, P.C.
+Blum, Shapino + Company, P.C.

-CONSOLIDATING STATEMENTS OF ACTIVITIES - SUPPLEMENTAL DISCLOSURE FOR THE YEARS ENDED DECEMBER 31, 2016 AND 2015
+CONSOLIDATING STATEMENTS OF ACTIVITIES - SUPPLEMENTAL DISCLOSURE FOR THE YEARS ENDED DECEMBER 31, 2017 AND 2016